good-loop/doc/pages/jobs/product-ux-lead.md

 Location: Edinburgh

 Benefits: Good work-life balance.
 Meaningful work.
 Good colleagues.
-Challenges.
-Dynamic company.
+Challenges where your contribution will matter.

 Flexible working and part-time / job-share options are available.
-We are also open to hearing proposals from freelancers and agencies.
+We are also open to hearing proposals from freelancers.

 This is an exciting chance to apply your craft to cutting-edge work in a worthwhile way, working with a top team.